odysian/ImmersionDay/README.md

 - Created RDS database with security group allowing EC2 web server to connect with DB
 - Stored DB login in secrets manager and attached IAM policy to web server allowing access to secret
 - Tested DB integration with web server address book application ✅

+## Storage
+### EFS
+- Created new VPC with two public subnets in two AZs
+- Created SGs for EC2 and EFS